PUBNAVETRA · A Purple Wins Instrument

-On the Register
+On the Register · The Sixth Risk

-Operating Profit
+Operating Profit at Risk.

-NAVETRA™ · Purple Wins· Actuarially weighted, sector-validated range· Patent-pending
+NAVETRA™ · Purple Wins· Sector-aware range· Patent-pending

-The Empty Chair on the Register
+The empty chair on the register

-Risk categoryBoard ownerStandard metricGoverned?
+Risk categoryAccountable ownerStandard metricGoverned?

-FinancialFinanceP&L, debt ratios, cash flow✓ Governed
+FinancialFinanceOperating profit, debt ratios, cash flow✓ Governed

 MarketStrategy / CEOMarket share, competitive index✓ Governed